digital-asset/daml-finance/docs/source/packages/core-implementations.rst

     This package contains the *implementation* of lifecycle related processes.
 It contains the following modules:

-    - :ref:`Effect <module-daml-finance-lifecycle-effect-1975>`: A contract encoding the *consequences of a lifecycle event* for one unit of the target instrument.
+    - :ref:`Effect <module-daml-finance-lifecycle-effect-1975>`: A contract encoding the *consequences of a lifecycle event* for one unit of the target instrument
-    - :ref:`ElectionEffect <module-daml-finance-lifecycle-electioneffect-99924>`: A contract encoding the *consequences of an election* for one unit of the target instrument.
+    - :ref:`ElectionEffect <module-daml-finance-lifecycle-electioneffect-99924>`: A contract encoding the *consequences of an election* for one unit of the target instrument
-    - :ref:`DateClock <module-daml-finance-lifecycle-dateclock-31311>`: Rule contract that allows an actor to process/claim effects, returning settlement instructions.
+    - :ref:`DateClock <module-daml-finance-lifecycle-dateclock-31311>`: Rule contract that allows an actor to process/claim effects, returning settlement instructions
-    - :ref:`Rule.Claim <module-daml-finance-lifecycle-rule-claim-99318>`: Rule contract that allows an actor to process/claim effects, returning settlement instructions.
+    - :ref:`Rule.Claim <module-daml-finance-lifecycle-rule-claim-99318>`: Rule contract that allows an actor to process/claim effects, returning settlement instructions
-    - :ref:`Rule.Distribution <module-daml-finance-lifecycle-rule-distribution-35531>`: Rule contract that defines the distribution of units of an instrument for each unit of a target instrument (e.g. share or cash dividends).
+    - :ref:`Rule.Distribution <module-daml-finance-lifecycle-rule-distribution-35531>`: Rule contract that defines the distribution of units of an instrument for each unit of a target instrument (e.g. share or cash dividends)
-    - :ref:`Rule.Replacement <module-daml-finance-lifecycle-rule-replacement-6984>`: Rule contract that defines the replacement of units of an instrument with a basket of other instruments (e.g. stock merger).
+    - :ref:`Rule.Replacement <module-daml-finance-lifecycle-rule-replacement-6984>`: Rule contract that defines the replacement of units of an instrument with a basket of other instruments (e.g. stock merger)
-    - :ref:`Event.Distribution <module-daml-finance-lifecycle-event-distribution-17302>`: Event contract for the distribution of units of an instrument for each unit of a target instrument (e.g. share or cash dividends).
+    - :ref:`Event.Distribution <module-daml-finance-lifecycle-event-distribution-17302>`: Event contract for the distribution of units of an instrument for each unit of a target instrument (e.g. share or cash dividends)
-    - :ref:`Event.Replacement <module-daml-finance-lifecycle-event-replacement-51859>`: Event contract for the replacement of units of an instrument with a basket of other instruments (e.g. stock merger).
+    - :ref:`Event.Replacement <module-daml-finance-lifecycle-event-replacement-51859>`: Event contract for the replacement of units of an instrument with a basket of other instruments (e.g. stock merger)
     - :ref:`Event.DateClock <module-daml-finance-lifecycle-event-dateclock-57483>`: Event signalling the update of a clock.
-This can trigger the execution of lifecycle rules for some instruments.
+This can trigger the execution of lifecycle rules for some instruments

     Check out the :doc:`Lifecycling tutorial <../../tutorials/getting-started/lifecycling>` for a description on how lifecycling works in practice, including how to ``Claim`` an ``Effect``.
     There is also the tutorial :doc:`How to implement a Contingent Claims-based instrument <../../tutorials/instrument-modeling/contingent-claims-instrument>`, which describes how create an ``Effect``.